pyodide/pyodide/docs/usage/type-translations.md

 - returning the result of a Javascript function called from Python
 - when indexing a `JsProxy`

+## Round trip conversions
+Translating an object from Python to Javascript and then from Javascript back to Python is guaranteed to give an object that is equal to the original object (with the exception of `nan` because `nan != nan`).
+Furthermore, if the object is proxied into javascript, then translation back unwraps the proxy, and the result of the round trip conversion `is` the original object (in the sense that they live at the same memory address).

+Translating an object from Javascript to Python and then from Python back to Javascript gives an object that is `===` to the original object (with the exception of `NaN` because `NaN !== NaN`, and of `null` which after a round trip is converted to `undefined`).
+Furthermore, if the object is proxied into Python, then translation back unwraps the proxy, and the result of the round trip conversion is the original object (in the sense that they live at the same memory address).

 ## Implicit conversions

-As a rule, we only implicitly convert immutable types.
+We only implicitly convert immutable types.
 This is to ensure that a mutable type in Python can be modified in Javascript and vice-versa.
 Python has immutable types such as `tuples` and `bytes` that have no equivalent in Javascript.
 In order to maximize flexibility, we do not perform implicit conversions on `tuples` and `bytes`.
-This has the benefit of ensuring that implicit conversions take a constant amount of time.
+This also has the benefit of ensuring that implicit conversions take a constant amount of time.
 The following immutable types are implicitly converted between Javascript and Python.

 ### Python to Javascript